Grossglockner Races: Post-war

-Today the regular traffic has become too much dense than one could close this road for a weekend.
-Also the safety requirements would not have to be brought in harmony with the conditions to be found along the road.
+Today, the regular traffic has become too dense to close this road for a weekend.
+Also, the safety requirements would not have to be brought in harmony with the conditions to be found along the road.

-But the great competitions taken place at this famous race course should not fall into oblivion.
-As early as 1985, on the occasion of the fiftieth anniversary of the existence of the road, it came again to a meeting of motor sport enthusiasts at the Grossglockner: about 100 automobiles and motorcycles from the time before 1940 ago met there.
-For example, Hans Hermann with the Mercedes W 196, Silver arrow, joined the meeting.
-And of course Professor Dr. Helmut Krackowizer came and was highly pleased about reviving of an old past time - despite the bad weather conditions.
+On 1985, at the occasion of the fiftieth anniversary of the existence of the road, it came again to a meeting of motor sport enthusiasts at the Grossglockner: About 100 automobiles and motorcycles from the time before 1940 met there.
+Among the attendees were Hans Hermann with the Mercedes W 196, Silver arrow, joined the meeting, Professor Dr. Helmut Krackowizer came and was highly pleased about reviving of an old past time - despite the bad weather conditions.

-Since 2002 there had been a regularity race for historical racing motorcycles up to vintage 1961 in memoriam Prof. Dr. Helmut Krackowizer who died in 2001, the "Grossglockner Trophy Memorial Prof. Dr. Helmut Krackowizer".
+Since 2002, there had been a regularity race for historical racing motorcycles up to vintage 1961 in memoriam Prof. Dr. Helmut Krackowizer who died in 2001, the "Grossglockner Trophy Memorial Prof. Dr. Helmut Krackowizer".
 It took place every two years for three times (2002, 2004 and 2006).

 The Grossglockner 2012 Grand Prix took place in September 2012.